Kipchoge Keino

-Kipchoge Hezekiah Keino is a retired Kenyan track and field athlete.
+Kipchoge Hezekiah Keino (born 17 January 1940) is a retired Kenyan track and field athlete.
 He was the chairman of the Kenyan Olympic Committee (KOC) until 29 September 2017.
 A two-time Olympic gold medalist, Keino was among the first in a long line of successful middle and long distance runners to come from the country and has helped and inspired many of his countrymen and women to become the athletics force that they are today.
 In 2000, he became an honorary member of the International Olympic Committee (IOC).
 In 2012, he was one of 24 athletes inducted as inaugural members of the IAAF Hall of Fame.

 Early life

-Keino was born on 17th January 1940 in Kipsamo, Nandi District, Kenya.
+Keino was born on 17 January 1940 in Kipsamo, Nandi District, Kenya.
 His name, Kipchoge, is a Nandi language expression for "born near the grain storage shed."
 His parents died when he was a youngster and he was raised by an aunt.
 After finishing school, he joined the Kenya Police.
 Before taking up athletics, he played rugby.